Remote teams and Lean-Agile frameworks

 - All scrum and/or kanban team members should attend instructor led in-depth training (for scrum and/or kanban for at least 24 hours including hands-on workshops.

 - Create a sales pitch – a set of slides geared towards business managers and executives and another set for engineers / developers.

 - Get a pilot approved.
 Before you start, spend at least 6 months gathering data on your current projects and their various metrics for success/failure.
 Continue measuring those metrics for current projects and your pilot.
 When completed, put together a presentation for business manager and executives that clearly shows the different results.
 Make sure you include a metric for process overhead in time.

 - Create metrics that track the value generation of various activities and deliverables.

-- Show the executive team the results of your agile SDLC framework/lean pilot vs. current methods.
+- Show the executive team the results of your Agile way of working pilot vs. current methods.

 The scrum team does have reporting and other communication requirements outside of the team.
 We all have our masters and if you want your paycheck…adapt.
 Some organizations that are not fully on the agile bandwagon may enforce inheritance of certain processes and controls on the scrum team.
 Generally, these almost always have negative effects on the scrum team.

 The key principle of a self-organized team is self-control, self-managing, internalized organization which inherently means lack of external control.